 New Course Proposal

 New Program or Certificate Proposal

+Information Item: Syllabus Section IV

 Proposals must be discussed by faculty within the appropriate discipline and submitted to the appropriate Department Chair or Program Coordinator/Director to ensure that they are consistent with ongoing academic initiatives and best practice standards.

 Faculty should consult with their Department Chair or Program Coordinator/Director for assistance with codes associated with courses or assignment of course numbers for new courses.
-The assignment of the appropriate number to new courses is guided by the Statewide Course Numbering System (SCNS)
+The assignment of the appropriate number to new courses is guided by the Statewide Course Numbering System (SCNS).

 Experimental courses must be assigned a course number with the last three digits in the range of 990 – 999.
 Experimental courses must be presented to the Curriculum Committee before they are taught.
 They are not sent to the state and are not guaranteed transfer to other institutions.
-If an experimental course is to become part of the Florida SouthWestern State College course inventory, it must be presented as a new course proposal to the Curriculum Committee for review after no later than the third time it is taught.
+If an experimental course is to become part of the Florida SouthWestern State College course inventory, it must be presented as a new course proposal to the Curriculum Committee for review no later than the third time it is taught.
 There will be a change to the course number before it is submitted to the SCNS.

 Refined proposals are submitted to the appropriate Academic Supervisor for signature and submission by the published deadline listed in the annual Curriculum Committee Calendar.